cscorley/dissertation/chapters/3_method/1_approach.md

 Changeset topic modeling is akin to summarizing code snippets with machine learning [@Ying-Robillard_2013], where in our case a changeset gives a snippet-like view of the code required to complete a task.
-For example, in Figure \ref{fig:diff}, we can see the entire method affected by the changeset.
+Additionally,

-Additionally, @Vasa-etal_2007 observe that code rarely changes as software evolves.
+@Vasa-etal_2007 observe that code rarely changes as software evolves.
 The implication is that the topic modeler will see changesets containing the same source code entity only a few times -- perhaps only once.
 Since topic modeling a snapshot only sees an entity once, topic modeling a changeset can miss no information.

 Using changesets also implies that the topic model may gain some noisy information from these additional documents, especially when considering